What is a community battery and how does energy sharing work in your neighborhood?

 • Support for smart control (energy hub neighborhood)

-A good first step is organizing a residents' meeting and collectively exploring the best solution.
-In some cases, a container battery can be used as a temporary or flexible solution.
+A good first step is organizing a residents' meeting and investigating together what the best solution is.
+In some cases, a battery container can be used as a temporary or flexible solution.

-A home battery is for individual use; a neighborhood battery is shared with multiple households.
+A home battery is for individual use; a neighborhood battery is shared among multiple households.

 Can you go completely off-grid with a neighborhood battery?

-In theory, it's possible, but in practice, remaining connected to the grid is necessary for reliability and peak consumption.
+Theoretically, yes, but in practice, connection to the grid remains necessary for security and peak consumption.

-Is it more advantageous than feeding back to the grid?
+Is it more advantageous than supplying back to the grid?

-That depends on energy prices and the net metering policy, but in the long term, it often results in savings and more reliability.
+That depends on energy prices and refund schemes, but in the long term, it often results in savings and more certainty.

 How long does a neighborhood battery last?

-On average, 10 to 15 years, depending on the type and usage intensity.
+On average 10 to 15 years, depending on type and usage intensity.

 What are the best locations for a neighborhood battery?

-Preferably centrally located in a neighborhood, safely placed in an easily accessible space.
+Preferably centrally located in a neighborhood, safely placed in a readily accessible space.

 Often yes.
 Especially for larger systems or if the battery is placed outdoors.